sapieneptus/card_dealer/README.md

 ### Threading
 This app requires no web calls and has a small enough data footprint that disk storage isn't necessary.
 There also aren't any major arithmatic operations or long loops of calculations.
+The png images for the cards are also very small.
 Therefore, this app is written as a single threaded application on the Main Thread.

 ### Models and Data Structures